-OSHT 2209 Safety Program Management (1-4-2) Examine the major safety management issues that effect the workplace including safety awareness, loss control, regulatory issues, and human behavior modification.
+OSHT 2209 Safety Program Management (1-4-2) Examine the major safety management issues that affect the workplace including safety awareness, loss control, regulatory issues, and human behavior modification.

-OSHT 2320 Safety Train Presentation Tech (2-4-3) Principles of developing and presenting effective industrial/business training.
+OSHT 2320 Safety Training Presentation Techniques (2-4-3) Principles of developing and presenting effective industrial/business training.
 Emphasis on instructor qualifications and responsibilities, principles of teaching including use of teaching aids and presentation skills.

-OSHT 2370 Safety & Health First Aid Cert (2-3-3) This course is designed to offer the student certification in standard First Aid and Cardio-Pulmonary Resusciation (CPR) along with a full understanding of the principles of emergency care.
+OSHT 2370 Safety and Health First Aid Certification (2-3-3) This course is designed to offer the student certification in standard first aid and cardio-pulmonary resuscitation (CPR) along with a full understanding of the principles of emergency care.
 The student will learn on-scene planning as well as actions necessary to deal with accidents and injuries in an industrial setting.
 The student will learn physiology of the human body and the principles behind pressure points and actions taken in splint application and body immobilization.

-OSHT 2388 Internship - OSHA Tech/Tech (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+OSHT 2388 Internship - Occupational Safety and Health Technology/Technician (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.

-OSHT 2401 Osha Regulations - General Ind (2-4-4) A study of Occupational Safety and Health Administration (OSHA) regulations pertinent to general industry.
+OSHT 2401 OSHA Regulations - General Industry (2-4-4) A study of Occupational Safety and Health Administration (OSHA) regulations pertinent to general industry.